Yuri Gagarin Street, Belgrade: Future

 In July 2019, city organized bidding for the Buvljak's lot, announcing that the market will be relocated close to the Belgrade's wholesale market Kvantaš (Kvantaška pijaca), also in New Belgrade.
 New deadline for the relocation was set for "the end of 2020, at the latest".
 In August 2019 it was announced that the "Kopernikus" company purchased the entire 2.5 ha lot in the Block 43, which includes the market, for 2.36 billion dinars (€20 million).
 The company plans to build the largest business complex in Serbia, including the tallest skyscraper, "Kopernikus Tower".
 The town has an obligation to relocate the market, which will have to do until 2021, confirming that the old market won't be demolished until the new one is built.
 This was one in the series of the dubious transactions regarding "Kopernikus", which included dealings with the state owned Telekom Srbija, selling of Kopernikus cable network and purchase of the TV stations O2 (former B92) and Prva Srpska Televizija, both of which became ardently pro-government after the purchase.
 The company is owned by two brothers, Srđan and Zvezdan Milovanović, and connected to the government and the ruling party, as the latter is a senior member of the Serbian Progressive Party.

 In March 2020, city decided to relocate the Buvljak to corner of Marka Čelebonovića and Balanička (thoroughfare T6).
 It will be right north of the New Bežanija Cemetery (across the Marka Čelebonovića) and east of the Kvantaš (across the Balanička).
 The area was already declared the Business Zone Auto-Put (Motorway).
 The relocation is planned for 2021.
 New location is deemed too distant, badly connected (only one line of public transportation) and was even compared to the future pet cemetery which is closer to the city.
 In December 2021, construction of the new market was announced for 2022, and complete relocation was to be finished in 2023.

+In March 2023, mayor Aleksandar Šapić said that the market will be relocated much further, but on the opposite side, in the neighborhood of Miljakovac.
+Selected location used to be a farmers' market from 1994 to 1999.
+Location in Bežanija was put on hold due to the major problems with parcels ownership but remains as an option when the legal problems are solved.
+Deadline for the finished works in Miljakovac was set for the late October 2023, though the official info-board at the location has a deadline set for December 2024.